Glenn Greenwald: Animal rights and veganism

 Greenwald is a vegan and an advocate for animal rights.
 He and his husband Miranda once owned 24 rescue dogs.

 Russian invasion of Ukraine

 In a 2022 appearance on Tucker Carlson Tonight, Greenwald expressed support for the Ukraine bioweapons conspiracy theory.
 That year, the Security Service of Ukraine placed Greenwald on a list of public figures who it alleges promote Russian propaganda.

 Reception

-Greenwald has been placed on numerous "top 50" and "top 25" lists of columnists in the United States.
 In June 2012, Newsweek magazine named him one of America's Top Ten Opinionists, saying that "a righteous, controlled, and razor-sharp fury runs through a great deal" of his writing, and "His independent persuasion can make him a danger or an asset to both sides of the aisle."